withastro/roadmap/proposals/0046-astro-env.md

   + import { PUBLIC_API_URL } from "astro:env/static"
   ```

-- Is this a breaking change?
-Can we write a codemod?
+- **Is this a breaking change?
+Can we write a codemod?**
+  - This is not breaking
+  - A codemod could help migrate, although not required.
+It may require too much efforts, given how codemods are hard to write
-- Can we provide a runtime adapter library for the original API it replaces?
+- **Can we provide a runtime adapter library for the original API it replaces?**
+  - TODO: don't understand the question
-- How will this affect other projects in the Astro ecosystem?
+- **How will this affect other projects in the Astro ecosystem?**
+  - This is not breaking for users projects nor integrations
+  - Only my integration `astro-env` aims to provide the same features, so it will be deprecated
+  - Integrations adding manual environment checks like https://github.com/MatthiesenXYZ/astro-ghostcms/ will be able to migrate

 # Unresolved Questions

-Optional, but suggested for first drafts.
-What parts of the design are still to be determined?
+- How should the Adapter API look?
+- What's the name of the Cloudflare flag to enable the ALS?
+- What does "Can we provide a runtime adapter library for the original API it replaces?" mean?